 Examples might include lighting a candle, burning incense, doing yoga, lectio divina, watching the sunrise, meditating, praying, keeping a gratitude journal, and so on.

 Your wildness is what is true to you.
 It’s what feels most organic and real to you.

 (And yes, even the idea of wildness can be a suffocating label that we try to fit ourselves into – even wildness can become a marketing ploy.
 So cut through that crap and get to the juicy core.)

 The unwavering truth is that when we agree to any demand, request, or condition that is contrary to our soul’s nature, the cost is that precious life force is drained off our core.
 Despite the seeming rewards of compliance, our souls grow weary by engaging in activities that are inherently against their nature.

 One of the best ways to reconnect with your wildness is to tune into your energy.
 What makes you feel drained, depleted, dull, and dry?
-You can be sure that whatever ‘that thing’ is, is trying to put a muzzle on your wildness.
+You can be sure that whatever ‘that thing’ is, it’s trying to put a muzzle on your wildness!

 On the other hand, pay attention to what fills you with joy, excitement, fizziness, and passion.
 You can be sure you’ve found something that enriches your soul: something that is truly you.

 Reconnecting with your wildness is very much about learning to connect to your body.
 Your body is like an antenna of truth, and anything untrue will immediately be registered and expressed by your body.